(Amazon UK link) |

 However, I was contacted by one of Susan Lewis's publicity team, who offered to send me her recent publication 'Stolen' for review.
-Always delighted to be sent a free copy of a book, I started reading it on Sunday.
+I'm always delighted to be sent a free copy of a book, and I started reading it on Sunday.

 Despite it being a long novel - nearly six hundred pages - I finished it in just four days.
 It is a powerful and emotive story, which became almost impossible to put down by the time I was half way through.